Koufax–Drysdale holdout: Koufax's 1964 salary dispute

 The relationship between Sandy Koufax, the Dodgers' ace and a future Hall of Famer, and Dodgers' GM Bavasi soured considerably after their salary negotiations in 1964.
 After his MVP- and Cy Young Award-winning performance in the 1963 season, followed by his World Series performance against the New York Yankees, Koufax asked for a $75,000 salary, writing in his autobiography:

 I felt I was entitled to a healthy raise.
 Like double of the $35,000 I had received the year before, plus another $5,000 for good measure, good conduct, and good luck.
 They could hardly say I didn't deserve it."

 During the negotiations, Koufax asked for an attendance clause where he would make a percentage of the profit from ticket sales as a starting point to negotiate from, noting that he was the Dodgers' top draw.
 However, Bavasi noted that Koufax had not led the league in innings pitched and hence, in his mind, he did not warrant a raise so big.
 This infuriated Koufax who had led the league in most pitching categories and had pitched the third-most innings despite the fact that his arm had been hurting.

 After holding out and after days of tense negotiations, Koufax finally came down to $70,000 and signed with the Dodgers just before the team was to leave for spring training.
 However, soon after his signing, the Los Angeles Herald-Examiner published a story by sportswriter Bob Hunter incorrectly stating that Koufax threatened to quit if he did not get a $90,000 salary.
 Angered at the fact that the story had painted him as greedy, Koufax responded in an interview with Frank Finch of the Los Angeles Times that he never asked for $90,000, saying: "I've been hurt by people I thought were my friends."
 The more disturbing part of the story was the use of antisemitic tropes against Koufax, one of the few Jewish players in baseball at the time.

 Koufax suspected that someone from the club's front office had leaked the story.
-During the first week of spring training, still angered and embarrassed by the way he had been treated, he approached Shirley Povich of The Washington Post, Milton Gross of the New York Post, and Joe Reichler of the Associated Press and told them his side of the story which, due to Koufax's normal quiet nature, caused a media frenzy.
+During the first week of spring training, still angered and embarrassed by the way he had been treated, he approached Shirley Povich of The Washington Post, Milton Gross of the New York Post, and Joe Reichler of the Associated Press and told them his side of the story which, due to Koufax's normally quiet nature, caused a media frenzy.
 Eventually, Dodgers owner Walter O'Malley and Bavasi both talked Koufax down to letting the issue go.
 While he did, Koufax's relationship with the front office and ownership never fully recovered.